Mmushtaq50/GitHub_Profiles/README.md

 # GitHub_Profiles
-All you need to do is enter your GitHub I'd and explore your profile way...!
+All you need to do is enter your GitHub I'd and explore your profile...!